-The Fund may pay other service fees up to 0.25% of the average daily net assets of the Fund's Institutional Shares to unaffiliated financial intermediaries or to Federated Shareholder Services Company (FSSC) for providing services to shareholders and maintaining shareholder accounts.
+The Fund may pay other service fees up to 0.25% of the average daily net assets of the Fund's Class A Shares and Class C Shares to financial intermediaries or to Federated Shareholder Services Company (FSSC) for providing services to shareholders and maintaining shareholder accounts.
 Subject to the terms described in the Expense Limitation note, FSSC may voluntarily reimburse the Fund for other service fees.

-For the year ended May 31, 2023, the Fund did not incur any service fees.
+For the year ended July 31, 2023, other service fees for the Fund were as follows: